 What is your current position at our institute?

 PhD student in the Astrophysical and Cosmological Relativity department

 How and when did you choose to do physics?

-Why did you choose the Max Planck Institute for Gravitational Physics for your research?
+Why did you chose the Max Planck Institute for Gravitational Physics for your research?

 What would you recommend to a young woman wanting to start a career in physics?

 Always do the things you love, no matter what other people tell you.
 In the end, it only matters what makes you happy and everything else will work itself out.
 This won´t always be easy, but it is worth the fight.